-TrueScan was retained by a large general contractor to provide 3D laser scanning services to scan 3 stories of a parking garage in Columbus, Ohio.
+TrueScan was retained by a large general contractor to provide 3D laser scanning services to scan three stories of a parking garage in Columbus, Ohio.
 The goal of the project was to measure the slab thickness of the sloped ramps contained within the garage.
 Using the point cloud that was generated from the field scanning, TrueScan engineers generated a report consisting of heat maps for each ramp section to display slab thickness.

-Before contracting TrueScan, the contractor tried other approaches to capture the existing information, including using an inverted rod and collecting data using traditional survey approach.
+Before contracting TrueScan, the contractor tried other approaches to capture the existing information, including using an inverted rod and collecting data using the traditional survey approach.
 Due to the slab being sloped, this method proved to be difficult to capture the true thickness of the slab.
 Using 3D laser scanning technology, TrueScan was able to provide the contractor with the information that couldn’t be achieved traditionally, in a fraction of the time.